 Anne is Assistant Director and Peer Learning Coordinator for the Academy.
 She is a facilitator, writer and program director with 17 years of experience working in professional education, collaborative conservation and program development.

 Clients and employers include the the U.S. Forest Service, National Heritage Program of the National Park Service, The Conservation Fund/Conservation Leadership Network, The Nature Conservancy, ESSA Technologies and the University of Redlands.

-Anne’s expertise includes the design and delivery of training and e-learning for federal and nonprofit managers, grant writing and management, and applications of geospatial and decision support technology to resource management.
+Anne’s expertise includes the design and delivery of on-site and online training, training needs assessment, facilitation, grant writing, and applications of geospatial and decision support technology to resource management.

 Anne holds an MEM in Resource & Landscape Ecology from Duke University, a BA in Biology from Pomona College, and was the recipient of a Doris Duke Conservation Fellowship, Thomas J. Watson Fellowship, and Barry M. Goldwater Scholarship.